Past Event - Video Available | October.02.2014 | 8am - 10am (GMT Standard Time)Orrick London Office

 Our panel will be chaired by European Restructuring co-head Stephen Phillips and will include Moscow based representatives from Alvarez & Marsal, senior partners from our Russian practice and a senior partner from our sanctions and compliance team.

 CLE Credits Available: N

-Stephen Phillips is Co-head of the European Restructuring team and is based in London.
-He has extensive experience in advising banks, bondholders and corporate groups on restructuring, corporate and banking matters.
+Stephen is Co-head of Orrick's European Restructuring team, and brings significant experience in advising banks, bondholders and corporate groups on restructuring and banking matters.